Introduction๐Ÿ”—

 The video below offers an introduction and overview of how to use the iTalk2 speech device.
 It will guide you through initial setup, including batteries and recording.
-Here are the topics covered and their video timestamps:
+Here are the topics we cover and their corresponding timestamps in the video:

 0:20 Batteries